 I’ve seen it a lot when people stop showing their dogs.
 They think that not showing isn’t affecting how they’re breeding but actually when they stop breeding to the standard and to win in the ring, they start accepting whatever direction the dogs they have to take their breeding program towards.
 Also, when you’re breeding to only your own dogs over and over, your quality will start to decline.

 When you stop comparing your dogs to what’s in the ring, it’s very easy to get kennel blind.
 Pet people generally don’t care much about this, so these breeders seem to not care either.
-It’s cheaper and much less hassle to bring freely with no standard to follow.
+It’s cheaper and much less hassle to bring freedom with no standard to follow.

 Would I ever start breeding my dogs away from the official Kennel Club standard?
 I certainly hope not!
 If I started getting away from the standard and couldn’t get back, I think I’d have to stop.
 I enjoy the competition of showing way too much to let that happen… I’ve even hired handlers when I can’t get my dogs out myself, even though that isn’t as much fun for me.